Malaysia's Mahathir quits at 94 but agrees to stay as interim PM

 “It becomes quite hard for Malaysia to bring foreign investors back,” said Jolynn Kek, head of equity at BOS Wealth Management Malaysia, pointing to more political stability and economic growth among its neighbours.

-Writing by A. Ananthalakshmi; Additional reporting by Rozanna Latiff, Liz Lee, Krishna N. Das and Tom Westbrook; Editing by Mark Heinrich and Timothy Heritage
+Writing by A. Ananthalakshmi; Additional reporting by Ebrahim Harris, Liz Lee, Krishna N. Das and Tom Westbrook; Editing by Mark Heinrich and Timothy Heritage